-Up to now we have been talking mainly about England but after the 'Act of Union' in 1707, we can start to talk about Britain.

-Throughout the 18th and 19th Century Great Britain became the most powerful economic force in the world.

-Scotland and a long history of education and some major Universities.
+- Up to now we have been talking mainly about England but after the 'Act of Union' in 1707, we can start to talk about Britain. - Throughout the 18 and 19 century Great Britain became the most powerful economic force in the world. - Scotland had a long history of education and some major Universities.